 Thank You for Understanding the Weight

-and making space for recovery, rebuilding, and eventual breathing room.
+You are helping carry the cost of survival while making space for recovery, rebuilding, and eventual breathing room.

 That kind of support is anything but small.